hlee95/truelink/README.md

 2. To add a new itay, send a `POST` request to `/itay` with the following body:

         {

-        }
+            user_id: String,
+            connection_id: String,
+            to_phone: Boolean, // True if the itay is from lamp -> phone }

     and the response body will be: